 Internally, the NeticaBN objects are character strings with extra attributes.
 So as.character(net) will return the name of the network.
+Because of this, the default c() function will strip off the essential attributes returning them to strings.
+Use the cc() function instead to avoid this problem.

-Note that if a NeticaBN object is stored in an R object, and the network is subsquently renamed (with a call to the set method of NetworkName), the old object may persist with the wrong name.
+Note that if a NeticaBN object is stored in an R object, and the network is subsequently renamed (with a call to the set method of NetworkName), the old object may persist with the wrong name.
 This may result in a situation where the printed names of the objects are different but net1==net2 returns true.
 This can be fixed with the code NetworkName(net) <- NetworkName(net).